code-with-amitk/Code-examples/Languages/Markup_Language/README.md

 Data       | More user centric ie more  | Both Application and user centric
-             focus on display data to    XML data can be processed easily by applcations user                        also can be displayed in browser Use cases  | Showing data to users      | Document storage. storing data in xml files.
+             focus on display data to    XML data can be processed easily by applcations user                        also can be displayed in browser Use cases  | Showing data to users      | 1.
+Document storage. storing data in xml files.
+Showing data to user.
-                                          Showing data to user
+                                          2. Image representation. svg image is xml based.
 ```